Jukebox (Cat Power album)

-Jukebox is the eighth album by Cat Power, the stage name and eponymous band of American singer-songwriter Chan Marshall.
-It was released on January 22, 2008 on Matador Records.
+Jukebox is the eighth studio album by Cat Power, released on January 22, 2008 on Matador Records.
+The album is composed almost entirely of cover songs, save for "Song to Bobby" and "Metal Heart" (previously recorded and released in 1998).
+It is Marshall's second record of cover songs, after the titular The Covers Record.

 A limited-edition silver foil deluxe package was also released containing a bonus disc with five extra songs.

-The album is composed almost entirely of cover songs, save for "Song to Bobby" and "Metal Heart" ("Metal Heart" was previously recorded and released in 1998).
-It is Marshall's second record of cover songs; her first, The Covers Record, was released in 2000.